 Looking for a point-by-point comparison with some other online labor market?
 Assuming it’s for lower-skilled work, rather than at-home freelancing, your point of reference is probably going be in one of these categories:

-• Social labor exchanges: Up&Go (housecleaning in NYC) and Loconomics (local businesses in the Bay Area, now defunct) made waves.
+- Social labor exchanges: Up&Go (housecleaning in NYC) and Loconomics (local businesses in the Bay Area, now defunct) made waves.
 There are, or were, others.
 They are typically small scale, struggling to compete with the budgets and ethos of Silicon Valley rivals.

 Here’s a few scenarios to test in any alternative to a CEDAH that has been launched at scale:

-Why haven’t markets like we’re describing been launched already?
+Why haven’t markets like we’re describing been launched by tech. companies?
 They are, broadly, a public utility; giving away their power, charging only for a basic service, constantly opening the door to off-platform possibilities (jobs).
 When Silicon Valley launches a labor market they have gargantuan marketing costs in advertising and subsidies for buyers to get to critical mass.
 That ensures a tight focus on one vertical and high charges to recoup investment.
 So offering benefits and employee protections is impossible.

 Public agencies have everything needed to launch a new labor market at scale with minimal paid-for marketing.
 But it is difficult for them to do so because of federal performance metrics for employment outcomes that incentivize traditional job creation alone.
 So this marginalized workforce relies on private-sector “connective tissue” to find work.